 If you’re looking to buy a new or used car, shopping for one on Driveway is easy.
 To begin, visit the website and click “Shop Used Cars” or “Shop New Cars.”
 From there, you’ll be able to search by make, model and more.
 You can also narrow your search results by several factors including price, features and appearance.

 Above, you can see the results I got when I clicked on “New Vehicles.”
-There were 12,841 new vehicles available for sale at the time of writing and 19,023 used cars.
+In July 2022, I found 14,032 new vehicles available for sale and 27,067 used cars.
 An inventory of this size gives you plenty of options to shop around, and Driveway’s website makes it easy to find what you’re looking for.

-If you’re shopping for a new car, you’ll see the MSRP displayed below some vehicles.
-When I checked out the site, I saw the MSRP listed only where Driveway’s price was lower.
+Before the COVID-19 pandemic, the website displayed a vehicle’s MSRP and Driveway’s actual prices below vehicles that were a particularly good deal.
+Now, there’s no information about MSRP.
 For this reason, I recommend doing some outside research on the vehicle you’re thinking about buying from Driveway.
 You should know what it’s worth in order to make sure you’re getting a good deal.

 You can click on a vehicle to see additional information and to begin the buying process.